The Past Is Red: The Past Is Red

-Publication History
+Publication history

-The Future is Blue was originally published in the 2016 anthology Drowned Worlds by Jonathan Strahan.
-It later became the title piece in a 2018 collection by Valente before being incorporated into The Past is Red.
+The Future Is Blue was originally published in the 2016 anthology Drowned Worlds by Jonathan Strahan.
+It later became the title piece in a 2018 collection by Valente before being incorporated into The Past Is Red.

 Reception

 Gary K. Wolfe wrote that Tetley is reminiscent of Candide, and that the setting is similar to that of Waterworld.
-Wolfe praised the expansion of the world of "The Future is Blue", calling it "a rare expansion of a popular story that improves upon the original".
+Wolfe praised the expansion of the world of "The Future Is Blue", calling it "a rare expansion of a popular story that improves upon the original".
 A review in the Chicago Review of Books praised the work's exploration of the climate crisis and its critique of excessive consumption.
 A review in the Newton Review of Books found the novella to be a unique take on the post-apocalyptic genre, calling it "an excoriating takedown of commercialism".
 Writing for Tor.com, Martin Cahill called the novel "a joy to read" despite the dystopian setting, and "a gift for readers of science fiction".

 Publishers Weekly praised Valente's "characteristic vivid prose" and called the work entertaining, but noted that it sometimes "raises more questions than it answers".

-The Future is Blue won the 2017 Theodore Sturgeon Award.
-The Past is Red was nominated for the 2022 Hugo Award for Best Novella, 2022 Locus Award for Best Novella, and inaugural Ursula K. Le Guin Prize.